duckietown/docs-brown/book/doc-sky/75-localization-slam/10-local-background.md

 The expectation of a random variable X:
 $E[X] = \sum_x{xp(X=x)}$

+$p(X=x)$ is the probability that the true pose of the drone is equal to a particle's estimate of the pose, ie, the weight of the particle.
+For example, if we wanted to retrieve the pose estimate for the drone along the x axis, we would take the weighted mean of each particle's x value, where the weight is the weight of each particle.

 The following diagram shows the operation of MC Localization:

 *image missing due to copyright concerns*